Golfcraft/expression-manager/README.md

 log("control2 value", control2.evaluate("anyExpressionToRead")); // logs: 13
 ```
 ####  (For more examples look src/index.test.ts, or see use case at Golfcraft map editor: https://www.youtube.com/watch?v=dSRqDn2JXxM&list=PLsGY7yOl-15QdZyFQZGET5Qc3rBBpHAyg&index=2)
-Note that there is still missing options to document, we will be adding more documentation for runtime assignments like `timeout`, `condition`, `listen`, which are not explained in the example or tests for now, we need to eat and this doesn't give us food, but we will be improving docs over time.
+Note that there is still missing options to document, we will be adding more documentation for runtime assignments like `timeout`, `condition`, `listen`, which are not explained in the example or tests for now.
+We are using this util internally but we don't have some much time to work on this project, any contribution is welcome.

 ## License